aliguidotti/clean_uci_har/CodeBook.md

 The original sensor signals are measured in standard gravity units (g) for acceleration and radians per second (rad/s) for angular velocity; however, features are normalized and bounded within [-1, 1].

-###  Final Dataset: tidy_data.txt — tab-delimited
+##  Final Dataset: tidy_data.txt

+The data set is tab-delimited.

- One row per subject × activity; numeric columns are means of the selected features.
+It contains one row per subject × activity; numeric columns are means of the selected features.

 ### Transformations performed
 1. Merge training and test sets, joining activity labels and subject IDs.